dotansimha/graphql-code-generator/README.md

 By analyzing the schema and documents and parsing it, GraphQL Code Generator can output code at a wide variety of formats, based on pre-defined templates or based on custom user-defined ones.
 Regardless of the language that you're using, GraphQL Code Generator got you covered.

-GraphQL Code Generator let you choose the output that you need, based on _plugins_, which are very flexible and customizable.
-You can also write your own _plugins_ to generate custom outputs that matches your needs.
+GraphQL Code Generator lets you choose the output that you need, based on _plugins_, which are very flexible and customizable.
+You can also write your _plugins_ to generate custom outputs that match your needs.

 You can try this tool live on your browser and see some useful examples.
 Check out [GraphQL Code Generator Live Examples](https://graphql-code-generator.com/#live-demo).

-We currently support and maintain [these plugins](https://graphql-code-generator.com/docs/plugins/) (TypeScript, Flow, React, Angular, MongoDB, Stencil, Reason and some more), and there is an active community that writes and maintains custom plugins.
+We currently support and maintain [these plugins](https://graphql-code-generator.com/docs/plugins/) (TypeScript, Flow, React, Angular, MongoDB, Stencil, Reason, and some more), and there is an active community that writes and maintains custom plugins.

 ### Quick Start